sagemath/sagewiki_to_gh-2022-10-10/days57-topics.md

     * Eric

   * todo
-    * implement tensor products of generic free modules and the associated tensor algebra (by ''generic'' it is meant ''without a privileged basis'')
+    * implement tensor products of generic free modules and the associated tensor algebra (by ''generic'' it is meant ''without any privileged basis'')